1. Homepage

 Session Three

-With many ports across the UK now enabling energy transition, this session will review the opportunities for the APAC region has to export or import ammonia, liquified hydrogen or methanol as a hydrogen carrier.
-The session will also review what infrastructure is needed and what challenges need to be addressed.
+With many ports across globally now enabling energy transition, this session will review the opportunities for the APAC region has to export or import ammonia, liquified hydrogen or methanol as a hydrogen carrier.
+The session will also review what infrastructure is needed and what challenges need to be addressed for different countries to become a CCS hub to enhance cross border CO2 transportation.

 Contact Us